stevepiercy/BBEdit_LassoScript_CLM/README.rst

    possible conflicts.
 #.
 Move the file ``BBEditLDML/Language Modules/LassoScript.plist`` to
    ``~/Library/Application Support/BBEdit/Language Modules``.
 #.
+Compile the text versions of the `.applescript` files to executable binary AppleScript `.scpt` files for each file in the directory ``BBEditLDML/Scripts/06)Set Language to/``.
+This is left as an exercise for the user, as there are many ways to do so.
+The simplest is to just copy/paste the source into Script Editor and save it.
+#.
 Move the folder ``BBEditLDML/Scripts/06)Set Language to/`` and its contents
    to ``~/Library/Application Support/BBEdit/Scripts/``.
 #.
 Restart BBEdit.
 This will load the new ``.plist`` and AppleScripts.
 Next